-LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Macedonia.
-Vandals attacked a LGBTI center several times in the last four years, and masked individuals attacked persons attending a LGBTI event in October 2014 with bottles and stones.
+LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in North Macedonia.
+Vandals attacked an LGBTI center several times in the last five years, and in June 2019, a prominent activist for the rights of LGBTI people was chased, pulled from a car, and violently assaulted in Skopje.
 We advise exercising caution when attending LGBTI events.

 Women Travelers: See our travel tips for Women Travelers.

 For emergency services in North Macedonia, dial 194.

 Ambulance services are available in Skopje and major tourist areas, such as Ohrid, though response times, equipment and staff training may be below US standards.
 In other regions of the country, especially rural areas and small towns, ambulances are staged regionally and may be more than an hour away or unavailable when needed.